kevinbluer/zhongwen/README.md

 TODO - start listing out templates structures (e.g. from the Celebrity Mandarin slides) TODO - copy up from Chinese Grammer book
+TODO - switch this readme into a summary page (and begin grouping by section)

 ### Day to Day